7RU7H/Archive/Tools/Detection-And-Monitoring/Velociraptor.md

 #### Artefacts

-Per the [documentation](https://docs.velociraptor.app/docs/vql/artifacts/), "_Velociraptor allows packaging VQL queries inside mini-programs called Artifacts.
-An artifact is simply a structured YAML file containing a query, with a name attached to it.
-This allows Velociraptor users to search for the query by name or description and simply run the query on the endpoint without necessarily needing to understand or type the query into the UI_".
+Per the [documentation](https://docs.velociraptor.app/docs/vql/artifacts/), *"Velociraptor allows packaging VQL queries inside mini-programs called Artefacts.
+An artefact is simply a structured YAML file containing a query, with a name attached to it.
+This allows Velociraptor users to search for the query by name or description and simply run the query on the endpoint without necessarily needing to understand or type the query into the UI".*

 #### Deployment